PTB-MR/mrpro/README.md

 You can find more information on "fork and pull requests" on the [GitHub documentation](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project)

 Please also look at our [contributor guide](https://ptb-mr.github.io/mrpro/contributor_guide.html) for more information on the repository structure, naming conventions, and other useful information.

+> [!NOTE]
+> There are a few things which cannot be modified as "fork and pull requests" such as modifications of the docker images.
+If you think something needs to be changed there, please open up an issue first.